 To locate print books on the shelf, first identify the floor and row using the initial alphabetical code, then the specific book using the rest of the call number (for example, TK5678 .G99 2008 is in the Electrical Engineering section on the 4th floor).

 Your Rowan card is your library card.
-Bring your books to the Circulation Desk on the first floor to check them out.
+Bring your books to the Information Desk on the first floor to check them out.

 Books which may be borrowed by students are shelved on the 3rd and 4th floors of Campbell Library by Library of Congress Class.
-Books in LC class A - J are on the 3rd floor, and books in LC class K - Z are on the 4th floor.
+Books in LC class A - H are on the 3rd floor, and books in LC class J - Z are on the 4th floor.

 Workstations located throughout the 3rd and 4th floor stacks may be used to search for books by Subject, Title, or Author.